brigittesullivan/eps-stock-market-ml-project/README.md

 ## Findings:

-In the end, all models performed relatively the same.
+All models performed relatively the same.